 Proofing bread in a yoghurt maker

-The best baking hack that I’ve found recently is a secondhand yogurt maker that I got from a charity shop for £12.50.
+The best baking hack that I’ve found recently is a secondhand yoghurt maker that I got from a charity shop for £12.50.
 It works the same as the Brod & Taylor and does everything I need a proofer to do.
 I can set the temperature, it’s humid and it was a bargain!
 I love it!
 The only constraint is it is small so I can only fit sourdough starters or bannetons inside.

 Building a DIY proofing cabinet

 Making your own proofing cabinet is actually pretty easy!
-You’ll need a few bits of equipment which you can get from Amazon (links below) and you’ll be up and running in minutes!
+You’ll need a few bits of equipment that you can get from Amazon (links below) and you’ll be up and running in minutes!
 By making it yourself you’ll be able to make it big enough for your needs.
 It’s especially annoying when two loaves won’t fit in the proofer!
 Making your own proof box solves this problem!